Amanda Lemos: Dropping to strawweight

 Lemos was scheduled to return from the suspension against Veronica Macedo in a strawweight bout on December 21, 2019, at UFC Fight Night 165.
 However, Macedo withdrew from the bout due to concussion-like symptoms and was replaced by Miranda Granger.
 She won the fight via technical submission.

-Lemos faced Mizuki Inoue at UFC on ESPN: Munhoz vs. Edgar on August 22, 2020.
+Lemos faced Mizuki Inoue at UFC on ESPN 15 on August 22, 2020.
 She won the fight via unanimous decision.

 Lemos faced Lívia Renata Souza on March 6, 2021, at UFC 259.
 She won the fight via technical knockout in round one after knocking Souza down twice.

 Lemos faced Montserrat Ruiz on July 17, 2021, at UFC on ESPN 26.
 Lemos won the fight via technical knockout in round one.

-Lemos was scheduled to face Nina Nunes on December 18, 2021, at UFC Fight Night: Lewis vs. Daukaus.
+Lemos was scheduled to face Nina Nunes on December 18, 2021, at UFC Fight Night 199.
 However, Nunes was removed from the bout for undisclosed reasons and was replaced by Angela Hill.
 Lemos won the bout via split decision.
 10 out of 11 media scores gave it to Hill.
-This bout earned the Fight of the Night bonus award.
+This bout earned them the Fight of the Night bonus award.

 Lemos faced former strawweight champion Jéssica Andrade on April 23, 2022, at UFC Fight Night 205.
 She lost the fight via a standing arm-triangle choke in round one.

 Lemos faced Michelle Waterson on July 16, 2022, at UFC on ABC 3.
 She won the fight via guillotine choke submission in the second round.
 This win earned Lemos her first Performance of the Night bonus award.

-Lemos was scheduled to face Marina Rodriguez on October 22, 2022 at UFC 280, but the bout was postponed to UFC Fight Night 214 for unknown reasons.
+Lemos was scheduled to face Marina Rodriguez on October 22, 2022, at UFC 280, but the bout was postponed to UFC Fight Night 214 for unknown reasons.
 She won the fight via technical knockout in the third round.

+Lemos faced Zhang Weili for the UFC Women's Strawweight Championship on August 19, 2023, at UFC 292.
+She lost the fight via unanimous decision.

+Lemos was scheduled to face Tatiana Suarez on February 17, 2024, at UFC 298.
+However, Suarez was withdrawn from the event because of an injury was replaced by Mackenzie Dern.
+Lemos won the bout by unanimous decision.
+This fight earned her another Fight of the Night award.

+Lemos faced Virna Jandiroba on July 20, 2024, at UFC on ESPN 60.
+She lost the fight by an armbar submission in the second round.

+Lemos faced Iasmin Lucindo on March 8, 2025, at UFC 313.
+She won the fight by unanimous decision.

+Lemos' bout with Tatiana Suarez was re-scheduled and took place on September 13, 2025, at UFC Fight Night 259.
+She lost the fight by unanimous decision.

+Replacing an injured Iasmin Lucindo, Lemos is scheduled to face Gillian Robertson on December 13, 2025, at UFC on ESPN 73.